ExxML/Discord-Karuta-Botter/README.md

 ## ⚠️ WARNING ⚠️
 Discord's Terms of Service explicitly prohibits self-bots (as of June 2025).
 Unauthorized use of this script *could* result in account bans.
 Use at your own risk.

-*In my experience, no accounts using this script have been banned, but I still recommend using throwaway accounts just to be safe.*
+*In my experience, no accounts using this script have been banned by Discord, but I still recommend using throwaway accounts just to be safe.*

 Note: This script extracts user tokens from Discord accounts using Selenium and Undetected-ChromeDriver.
 To keep your accounts safe, DO NOT share these tokens with anyone else and remember to close the script after use.